warpnet/salt-lint/README.rst

 .. code-block:: bash

    Usage: salt-lint [options] init.sls [state ...]

    Options:
      --version             show program's version number and exit -h, --help            show this help message and exit -L                    list all the rules
+     -r RULESDIR           specify one or more rules directories using one or more -r arguments.
+Any -r flags override the default rules in /tmp/saltlint/lib/saltlint/rules, unless -R
+                           is also used.
+     -R                    Use default rules in /tmp/saltlint/lib/saltlint/rules
+                           in addition to any extra rules directories specified with -r.
+There is no need to specify this if no -r flags are used.
      -t TAGS               only check rules whose id/tags match these values -T                    list all the tags
      -v                    Increase verbosity level
      -x SKIP_LIST          only check rules whose id/tags do not match these values
      --nocolor             disable colored output
      --force-color         Try force colored output (relying on salt's code) --exclude=EXCLUDE_PATHS
                            path to directories or files to skip.
 This option is repeatable.
      -c C                  Specify configuration file to use.
 Defaults to ".salt-lint"

 Linting Salt state files
 ------------------------